Dark Basin: Links to BellTroX

 Citizen Lab believes with high confidence, that BellTroX, also known as BellTroX InfoTech Services and BellTroX D|G|TAL Security, is the company behind Dark Basin.
 BellTroX, a Delhi-based company, advertises on its website doing activities such as penetration testing, certified ethical hacking, and medical transcription.
 BellTroX employees are described as noisy and were often posting publicly about their illegal activities.
-BellTroX's founder Sumit Guptra has been previously indicted and charged in the United States for a hack-for-hire scheme on the behalf of ViSalus.
+BellTroX's founder Sumit Gupta is an Appin alumnus and he has been previously indicted and charged in the United States for a hack-for-hire scheme on the behalf of ViSalus.

 BellTroX used the CV of one of their employees to test Dark Basin's URL shortener.
 They also publicly posted screenshots of links to Dark Basin's infrastructure.

 Hundreds of people, working in corporate intelligence and private investigation, endorsed BellTroX on LinkedIn.
 Some of them are suspected to be possible clients.
 Those endorsements included a Canadian government official, an investigator at the US Federal Trade Commission, law enforcement officers and private investigators with prior roles in the FBI, police, military and other branches of government.

 On June 7, 2020, BellTroX took down their website.
 In December 2021, Meta (Facebook) banned BellTroX as a "cyber-mercenary" group.